Bill Simpson (racing driver): Race safety advocate

 The first person to inquire about and use his parachute was "Big Daddy" Don Garlits.
 He evolved his business into a number of other safety items, such as gloves, helmets, restraints, and shoes.
 Simpson designed NASA's first umbilical cords, where he met Pete Conrad.
-Conrad introduced Simpson to DuPont product Nomex in 1967.
+Conrad introduced Simpson to a DuPont product, Nomex, in 1967.
 Simpson used the product to create the first fire suit to be used in racing.
 He took the suit to the 1967 Indianapolis 500 where it was worn by 30 of 33 drivers.
 Simpson had developed over 200 racing safety products, including three generations of fire suits.
 Simpson has at several times demonstrated the suit's effectiveness, by being set on fire while wearing a suit.

 Earnhardt controversy

 Simpson Performance Products was involved in a controversy after the February 2001 death of Dale Earnhardt over whether the seat belt manufactured by the company had malfunctioned.
 NASCAR's initial investigation into the crash in part blamed seat belt failure; eventually the series moved to institute long called for safety standards, such as mandated use of the HANS device.

 Simpson received death threats and bullets into his house, which led to his resignation in July 2001.
 Simpson sued NASCAR for $8.5 million defamation of character suit in February 2003, later withdrawing it after receiving an undisclosed settlement.